 It took a week of work to uncover the body of Xin Zhui, but late one night, they revealed her face.
 She was pale and withered, but unlike the lotus roots and the silk, she was still solid and she wasn’t going anywhere.
 Her limbs could be moved, she had eyelashes and fingerprints, and her hair and wig were still on her head.
 After being buried for two thousand years, her body was undecayed enough to be autopsied like she’d died only days ago.
 Her organs were nearly in perfect condition, it was possible to discover that her blood type was A and that her last meal included melon because of the seeds in her stomach.
-Professor Peng Longxiang, who worked on the autopsy, joked that every section of the clinic was involved except the children’s department because she was an adult!
+Professor Peng Longxiang, who worked on the autopsy, commented that every section of the clinic was involved except the children’s department because she was an adult.

 These screenshots from this excellent CCTV9 documentary show the process of uncovering the body of Xin Zhui.

 Closer image of funerary banner, from Khan Academy.